AviadSofer/somthing-good/README.md

 ### `npm start`

-Run the node server of the project (If the script ot work try type first `npm run build`).
+Run the node server of the project (If the script does not work try type first `npm run build`).

 ### `npm run client`